Cessation of disability or death of a beneficiary

 - if a beneficiary dies after an election has been made, the existing 10-year repayment rule will apply.

-The assistance holdback amount will be equal to the amount of the assistance holdback amount immediately preceding the beneficiary becoming DTC-ineligible less any subsequent repayments.
+The assistance holdback amount will be equal to the amount of the assistance holdback amount immediately preceding the moment the beneficiary is no longer eligible for the DTC less any subsequent repayments.

 For more information on how much the repayment will be, contact the issuer of your RDSP or go to Employment and Social Development Canada (ESDC).